 |Shuttle & Parking:

-Our complimentary shuttle van will operate from 1 - 5 pm.
+Our complimentary shuttle will operate from 1 - 5 pm.

 This yearwe have rented a school bus for our shuttle for more capacity.
 Watch for the yellow bus which will begin a continuous loop at the Stonehurst Manor at 1:00 pm.
 Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites and the John Fuller School parking lot next to the Whitaker Meeting House.

-Please watch for the Tri-County Cap "Blue Loon Transit Van".
+Watch for the yellow school bus!
 The shuttle will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.

 Planning is Important:

 Parking: There is a limited amount of parking at each of the trailside stops.
 Additional parking is available next to the Touring Center at Ragged Mountain Equipment in the NH Electric parking lot.
 Parking is available at the Whitaker Meeting House with overflow space available at John Fuller School and public parking area bordering Whitaker Woods trails.